microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-web-app.md

 ## Track a user's sign in state

-You can detect when a user has successfully signed in and display specific components accordingly.
-For example, display the agenda component if the user has signed in.
+You can detect when a user is successfully signed in and display specific components accordingly.
+For example, display the agenda component if the user is signed in.
 Otherwise, display the sign in interface.

 The package `mgt-element` provides the `isSignedIn` utility function that you can call to ascertain if a user is signed in.